home-assistant/hadashboard/README.md

 This may break `hapush`'s parsing of the file, so keep to the line format first presented.

 The `Hascript` widget has a couple of extra parameters that allow you to link it with a specified `input_select` so that they will highlight the button for certain values of that input select.
-The usecase for this is that I maintain an `input_boolean` as a flag for the state of the house to simplify other automations.
+The usecase for this is that I maintain an `input_select` as a flag for the state of the house to simplify other automations.
 I use scripts to switch between the states, and this feature provides feedback as to the current state by lighting up the appropriate script button.

 A `Hascript` widget using this feature will look like this: